Skip to content

 run: pytest -q

-One quietly important detail: our model.joblib is committed to the repo, so the checkout brings the artifact with it and the tests can load a real model on a runner that has never seen our training data.
+One quietly important detail: our model.joblib is committed to the repo, so the checkout step brings the artifact with it, and the tests can load a real model on a runner that has never seen our training data.
 That works because the model is a 47MB file — just under GitHub's 50MB soft limit.
-It's not "small" so much as small enough, and Git will carry those 47MB in every clone from here on, which is one more reason part five moves the artifact into MLflow.
-Then this step changes from "checkout the artifact" to "pull the artifact," and the test job barely notices — it doesn't care where the model comes from, only that it loads.
+It's not "small," just small enough.
+And Git will now carry those 47MB in every clone, which is one more reason part five moves the artifact into MLflow.
+At that point this step changes from "checkout the artifact" to "download the artifact," and the test job barely notices — it doesn't care where the model comes from, only that it loads.

 Gate two: build, scan, push